 Keep company-wide communications relevant

 Two-thirds of employees struggle to get work done because of the number of communications they receive.
 When people receive too many irrelevant messages, they start to ignore them.
-An effective communication strategy ensures the right people receive the right message.
+Communicating effectively ensures the right people receive the right message.
 If sending a company-wide message on the company intranet, ensure the intranet allows targeting by the department, like Powell Intranet.